LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 at once.

-The keys in ``actionChoices`` and ``columnChoices`` represent the "internal" String we'll use to refer to these options (e.g. when representing the user's menu choice, or querying data).
-The values in the map represent the "external" way that these are represented to the user.
+The keys in ``actionChoices`` and ``columnChoices`` represent the *internal* strings we'll use to refer to these options (e.g. when representing the user's menu choice, or querying data).
+The values in the ``Dictionary`` represent the *external* way that these are represented to the user.

 Within ``GetUserSelection()`` itself, most of the code is within a ``do-while loop``.
 A `do-while